DP WORLD

 When do I need to register to receive carbon inset certificates for a specific quarter?

 To receive carbon inset certificates for a particular quarter, you must register before the end of that quarter.
-For example, if you register between 1st January 2026 and 31st March 2026, you’ll be eligible to receive credits for Q1-2026 and future quarters based on your import-laden container volumes.
+For example, if you register between 1st July 2026 and 30th September 2026, you’ll be eligible to receive certificates for Q3-2026 and future quarters based on your import laden and export laden container volumes.

 How much are these insets worth?